Estuaries and Ferries

 Mothecombe to Wonwell (River Erme)

 This estuary has to be forded.
 At each side of the estuary, there are information panels with aerial photos showing the best route across - this is roughly between the old coastguard cottages on the Mothecombe side and the Wonwell slipway.
 If you cross within an hour of low tide (tide table), the water should be no more than knee deep, and underfoot are a mix of sand and pebbles.
-Occasionally, if there are gale force winds blowing sea water back up into the estuary, or if flood water is heading down stream, the ford may not be passable even at low tide - if it gets more than knee deep, you should check you are on the right route, or turn back.
-If you misjudge the tide, and don't want to wait, it is about an 8 mile walk around the estuary - mainly on minor lanes.
-Wembury Cars carry walkers round the South Hams estuaries - Tel 01752 863710.
+Occasionally, if there are gale force winds blowing sea water back up into the estuary, or if flood water is heading downstream, the ford may not be passable even at low tide - if it gets more than knee deep, you should check you are on the right route or turn back.
+If you misjudge the tide and don't want to wait, it is about an 8-mile walk around the estuary - mainly on minor lanes.
+Wembury Cars can carry walkers round the South Hams estuaries: 01752 863710.

 Bigbury to Bantham (River Avon)

-A seasonal ferry runs from Cockleridge Ham across the River Avon to Bantham Ham.
-It operates between 10 and 11am and 3 - 4pm, daily apart from Sundays from 25th April to 17th September.
-To check ring the ferryman Marsh Dawes, on 07837 361306 / 01548 561196.
+A seasonal ferry runs from Cockleridge Ham across the River Avon to Bantham.
+Operates daily April - September 10:00 to 11:00 and 15:00 to 16:00.
+No ferry on Sundays.
+To check ring the ferryman Marsh Dawes: 07837 361306 / 01548 561196.
 As the water in the main river channel is deep at all states of the tide it is not safe to try and ford the river.
-However as an alternative there is the attractive 9 mile waymarked Avon Estuary Walk that will take you take you up and back to the first bridging point at Aveton Gifford.
-Eco-Taxi based in Kingsbridge will carry walkers between Plymouth and Dartmouth and from all estuaries in South Devon.
-Tel: 07811 385275.
-Alternatively, Ivy Cabs may also carry walkers round the South Hams estuaries.
-Tel: 01752 696969
+However, as an alternative, there is the attractive 9 mile waymarked Avon Estuary Walk that will take you take you up and back to the first bridging point at Aveton Gifford.

 Salcombe to East Portlemouth (Kingsbridge Estuary)